-In Finland, the taxable status of an arbitrator depends on whether he or she is considered as a general taxpayer or a limited taxpayer.
-General taxpayers are individuals domiciled in Finland, and limited taxpayers are those domiciled outside Finland.
+In Finland, the taxable status of an arbitrator depends on whether the arbitrator is considered as a general taxpayer or a limited taxpayer.
+General taxpayers are individuals domiciled in Finland, and limited taxpayers are those domiciled outside of Finland.
 General taxpayers pay tax on their income earned in Finland and abroad, while limited taxpayers are required to pay tax only on income earned in Finland and their income is, as a rule, subject to tax at source.

-Where the arbitrator's fee is invoiced through the arbitrator's company or by his/her employer, the company is subject to tax in Finland if it has a Finnish business identification number.
+Where the arbitrator's fee is invoiced through the arbitrator's company or by their employer, the company is subject to tax in Finland if it has a Finnish business identification number.

-3.1 Fee of an arbitrator domiciled in Finland
+3.1.
+Fee of an arbitrator domiciled in Finland

-Pursuant to the Prepayment Act, the fee invoiced by an arbitrator as a private individual is not treated as being wages, but as compensation for work.
-In this event, the arbitrator's fee is subject to withholding tax, unless the arbitrator is entered in the prepayment register at the time of the payment.
+Pursuant to the Finnish Prepayment Act (1996/1118, as amended), the fee invoiced by an arbitrator as a private individual is not treated as wages but as trade income.
+The arbitrator's fee is subject to withholding tax, unless the arbitrator is entered in the prepayment register at the time of payment of the arbitrator's fee.
 The tax is withheld and remitted to the tax authorities based on a separate tax card.
 If no tax card is presented, the arbitrator's fee is subject to withholding tax of 60%.
 If the arbitrator's fee includes VAT, the withholding tax is applicable to the amount without VAT.
-If the arbitrator is on the prepayment register, the arbitrator is himself/herself responsible for remitting the withheld tax amount to the tax authorities in advance.
-The employer's social security contribution is not payable on compensation for work.
+If the arbitrator is on the prepayment register, the arbitrator is responsible for remitting the withheld tax amount to the tax authorities in advance.
+The employer's social security contribution is not payable on trade income.

-Where the arbitrator's fee is invoiced through the arbitrator's company or by his/her employer, the amount of the invoice is to be paid without withholding tax if the company is prepayment registered.
+Where the arbitrator's fee is invoiced through the arbitrator's company or by their employer, the amount of the invoice is to be paid without withholding tax if the company is entered in the prepayment register.
 If the company is not prepayment registered, the arbitrator's fee is subject to withholding tax of 13%.
 If the invoice includes VAT, the withholding tax is applicable to the amount without VAT.

-3.2 Fee of an arbitrator domiciled outside Finland
+3.2.
+Fee of an arbitrator domiciled outside Finland

-In Finland, the income tax treatment for an arbitrator (private individual or company) domiciled outside Finland depends on the provisions of the tax treaty concluded between Finland and the country of domicile of the arbitrator, as well as on tax regulations of these countries.
-The income tax treatment for an arbitrator domiciled outside Finland and for a foreign company needs to be assessed on a case-by-case basis.
+The income tax treatment of an arbitrator domiciled outside Finland (the arbitrator's fee is invoiced by a private individual or a company outside Finland) depends on the provisions of the tax treaty between Finland and the country of domicile of the arbitrator, as well as on tax regulations in these countries.
+The income tax treatment of an arbitrator domiciled outside Finland and of a foreign company must be assessed on a case-by-case basis.